Sas1997/SAMA/Docs/SAMAPy_Documentation_v4.md

 ![Average cost of grid-only system](https://raw.githubusercontent.com/Sas1997/SAMA/main/Docs/SAMA%20results%20example%20outputs/Daily-Monthly-Yearly%20average%20cost%20of%20only%20grid-connected%20system.png)

-*Same timescales for the baseline grid-only scenario — for direct comparison with the HES.*
+*Same timescales for the baseline grid-only scenario, for direct comparison with the HES.*

 ---